Screen Shot 2021-08-15 at 9.15.17 PM.png

 Platforms: Mobile

-Goals: To understand how users learn.
-To understand Duolingo’s brand strategy.
+Goals: To understand how and why users learn.

 • Users need a way to share what they have learned